CreativeWolfies/akyanet-research/akyanet.md

 But as everything, use your common sense.
 Therefore, pedophilia, zoophilia, etc., are not allowed since it cannot guarantee a pure consensus between parties.

+Since the terms "man" and "woman" are obsolete, "mister", "miss", "sir", "ma'am", ..., are also obsolete.
+Instead, it is recommended to use a neutral title like "comrade".

 ### Akyanet development